Feyensv/technical-training/README.md

 The paranoid king sees ennemies everywhere wanting to steal his crown.
-He keeps much information about the state of the realm (economy, army, citizen) and while it needs to share some with his advisors, he does not want once to have too much knowledge that could be a threat to his throne.
+He keeps much information about the state of the realm (economy, army, citizen) and while it needs to share some with his advisors, he does not want one to have too much knowledge that could be a threat to his throne.

 Consider who should be able to access and/or modify which information and add